osu-uwrt/riptide_setup/docs/source/setup/hardware.rst

 Anti-Seize
 ~~~~~~~~~~

 Roll the last quarter inch of the bolt in anti-seize making sure to thoroughly coat all threads.
 Wipe the excess off such that the remaining anti-seize completely fills the space between threads.
+(Roll threads of coated bolt around threads of uncoated bolt to transfer excess anti-seize and ensure threads are fully coated.)

 Frame
 -----